LukeZHar/T1A1-Workbook/README.md

 What are Markup Languages?

 Markup languages are the foundation of web pages.
-They define the structure and content of a webpage, telling web browsers how to display information.
+They define the structure and content of a webpage, they also tell web browsers how to display information.

 Common Markup Languages:
 - HTML (HyperText Markup Language): The most widely used markup language for web pages.
 It defines the structure, layout, and basic content of a page.

   - Updated HTML to HTML5: